mit003/Matrimonial/README.md

 ## Usage
   - Register a new account or log in with an existing account.
   - Create and update your profile with personal details and preferences.
-  - Use the search feature to find potential matches based on various filters.
   - View profiles of other users and express interest.
-  - Communicate with other users through the messaging system.
+  - Communicate with other users through the contract number.

 Thank you for using Matrimonial!